rachelkhoriander/tech-task/tutorial/auth_with_github.md

 ## Deploying the Application

-To begin using PHP, you need to set up a proper development environment.
+To begin using PHP, we need to set up a proper development environment.
 Detailed instructions on how to set up this development environment on various platforms are available in the [online manual](http://www.php.net/manual/en/installation.php).

 After you’ve successfully installed and tested PHP, copy the source code files to your computer.